-- Aboriginal and Torres Strait Islander women with experience in the native title system are invited to complete a survey.
+- Aboriginal and Torres Strait Islander women with experience in the native title system were invited to complete a survey.
 We have extended the time that the survey is open until 12 May 2021.
 The survey is now closed.

 - The Aboriginal and Torres Strait Islander Social Justice Commissioner did a small number of in-depth interviews with women who have had extensive experience in the native title system.

-We appreciate whatever time you are able to give to the project and all responses are gratefully received.
+We appreciate whatever time you gave to the project and all responses are gratefully received.

 Guided submission for the Native Title Report 2021

 This guided submission was one of the ways we were gathering information and trying to hear about women’s experiences and opinions regarding native title.

 Submissions will be public unless you indicated otherwise.
 All submissions will be treated in accordance with our submissions policy.

 You may have already completed some questions on background information in our survey of Aboriginal and Torres Strait Islander women involved in native title.
-Thank you for your patience in answering some similar questions here.
+Thank you for your patience in answering some similar questions.
 We have tried to keep duplication to a minimum.